brennx0r/seattle/README.md

 - Bongos

 ### XLBs
-- Dough Zone (Sodo or Crossroads locations - other locations not as good)
+- Dough Zone (Sodo, Downtown, or Crossroads locations - other locations not as good)

 ### SOUP
 - 19 Gold (Taiwanese style malatang soup.
 Rich and SPICY)